linuxdeepin/deepin-diskmanager/application/assets/deepin-diskmanager/disk-manager/en_US/disk-manager.md

 #### Mounting a Logical Volume

 Mounting a logical volume is similar with mounting a partition.
-Please refer to [Mount a Partition](#Mount a Partition)in the Disk Management section.
+Please refer to [Mount a Partition](#Mount a Partition) in the Disk Management section.

 #### Unmounting a Logical Volume